European-XFEL/Karabo/doc/tools/vscode.rst

 This guide provides instructions on how to setup VSCode for C++ development work on the Karabo Framework or on a Karabo C++ Device.
-The setup instructions in here are for Ubuntu versions 18 and 20 - they should work with few modifications for other Linux distributions supported by Karabo.
+The setup instructions in here are for Ubuntu version 20 or newer - they should work with few modifications for other Linux distributions supported by Karabo.

+Support for VSCode is provided through the generation of a `CMakeUserPresets.json` file.
+To create the CMake presets file, please execute the script `build/karabo/setupCMakeUserPresets.py`.
+To see the command line options supported by the script, invoke it with the `-h` option.
+A successful execution of the script will create a `CMakeUserPresets.json` file with the appropriate settings for configuring and building the C++ components of the Karabo Framework with `cmake`.
+An already existing `CMakeUserPresets.json` will be copied by the script with a timestamp prefixed to the `CMakeUserPresets` file name.
+The generated `CMakeUserPresets.json` file has been validated to work with VSCode C++ Extensions 1.28.X (https://github.com/microsoft/vscode-cmake-tools/blob/main/docs/cmake-presets.md), and with QtCreator 18.0.X (https://doc.qt.io/qtcreator/creator-build-settings-cmake-presets.html).

 1. Installation Steps